OneChainTech/contextCompression/README.md

 - Store raw memory as structured Q&A records: user_question, assistant_answer, and optional notes.
 - Keep the concise summary and raw entries perfectly synchronized.
 - For every summary item you keep, produce a corresponding raw entry that elaborates on the same fact in full sentences.
-- Summaries must highlight the key takeaway from the assistant_answer (actions, commitments, decisions, factual answers).
+- Summaries must be single natural-language sentences that capture the key takeaway from the assistant_answer (actions, commitments, decisions, factual answers).

 Always output valid JSON with the exact shape:
 {